kFo/reference/expressions.rst

 Lean's foundational framework consists of:

 * the core syntax of the calculus of constructions, as described above
-* inductive types, as described in Chapter *Declarations*.
+* inductive types, as described in :doc:`declarations`.

 In addition, the core library defines (and trusts) the following axiomatic extension: